emilianochavezDLT/buz_planner/README.md

-## buz_planner
+## Buzz Planner
 This is the business planner app made to keep you on track.
-Productivity Tool
+It is a productivity tool!